DevRightStudios/.github/profile/README.md

 Welcome to the home of the DRS Launcher, the heart and soul of our gaming experience.
 This isn't just any launcher - it's a gateway to immersive worlds, epic adventures, and unforgettable experiences.

 The DRS Launcher is a meticulously crafted piece of software designed with one goal in mind: to deliver our games to you, the players, in the most seamless and efficient way possible.
 Whether it's a sprawling open-world RPG or a heart-pounding action game, the DRS Launcher ensures that every title developed by DRS is just a click away.

+**Note: The DRSLauncher repository is private and only [DRS Team Members](https://github.com/orgs/DevRightStudios/teams/drs-team) or members that request an invite can contribute to the launcher code.
+To request an invite, please contact one of our team members.**

 But the DRS Launcher is more than just a delivery system.
 It's also your personal game library manager.
 It keeps track of all your installed DRS games, ensuring they're always up-to-date with the latest patches and content updates.
 No more manual downloads, no more compatibility issues - just pure, uninterrupted gaming.